Exawind/exawind-manager/docs/index.rst

    ==> Installing exawind-1.2.0-mz2hzbnhcqnrrqnxqch2guw53ep3fi4a
    ==> No binary for exawind-1.2.0-mz2hzbnhcqnrrqnxqch2guw53ep3fi4a found: installing from source ==> Using cached archive: /Users/jrood/.spack_downloads/_source-cache/git//Exawind/exawind-driver.git/4c49c7775c580b6bd2556e6c00fd13c08737d5eb.tar.gz
-   ==> Warning: Using download cache instead of version control
-     The required sources are normally checked out from a version control system, but have been archived in download cache: file:///Users/jrood/.spack_downloads/_source-cache/git//Exawind/exawind-driver.git/4c49c7775c580b6bd2556e6c00fd13c08737d5eb.tar.gz.
-Spack lacks a tree hash to verify the integrity of this archive.
-Make sure your download cache is in a secure location.
    ==> No patches needed for exawind
    ==> exawind: Executing phase: 'cmake'
    ==> exawind: Executing phase: 'build'